willswats/mpv-youtube-search/README.md

 ## Features

 - Search YouTube, play the top search result, and add the subsequent search results to the playlist.
-- Specify the number of YouTube search results for a search by prefixing a number and a colon in the input, for example: `100:hello world`.
+- Specify the number of YouTube search results for a search by adding a number and a colon before your search query, for example: `100:hello world`.

 ## Installation